what is memory model

 Error3: waiting for a value make no happen before relation

-may print nothing or infinite loop
+may print nothing or infinite loop1

 2